clojit/clojit-doc/Bytecode Spec.md

 FUNCF & FUNCV define a function with 'lit' fixed arguments.
 The FUNCV opcode defines a function which has an additional vararg argument.
 (defn [a b & c] ...) == FUNCV 2

+## Types

+    OP       A       D

+    ALLOC    dst     type

+ALLOC allocates the empty instance of Type D and puts a reference to into dst.

+    OP        A    B            C

+    SETFIELD  ref  offset(lit)  var

+SETFIELD writes var to the correct slot in instance referenced by A.

+    OP        A    D

+    GETFIELD  ref  offset(lit)

+GETFIELD writes var to the correct slot in instance referenced by A.

 ## Run-Time Behavior